 The popular vote report also excludes when a vote was submitted.

 Looking at the popular vote report means that every vote is equal, whether it was added two years ago or five minutes ago.
 Any of the items at the top of the popular vote report may be items that aren't important anymore.

 In Feedback, when users vote on more items, the older ones will naturally be pushed down lower in their priority list (unless they continue to adjust high priority requests).

-Again, by using the SmartList, you're giving your most recent requests a higher weight in your reports, so you're looking at the most up-to-date information.
+Again, by using the SmartList, you're giving your most recently upvoted requests a higher weight in your reports, so you're looking at the most up-to-date information.

-By looking at your SmartLists in Feedback, you can take into account a wealth of information including priorities, account value, and when an item was submitted.
+By looking at your SmartLists in Feedback, you can take into account a wealth of information including priorities, account value, and when an item was upvoted.

 This allows you to make more informed, and therefore better, product decisions.